Laura6826/computer_infrastructure_assignments/README.md

 OR

-## Open the repository in Github Codespaces,
+## Open the repository in Github Codespaces

 - Navigate to your repository on GitHub.
 - Click on the `Code` button and select `Open with Codespaces`.